la2050/archive/_projects/2015/revitalizing-the-way-los-angeles-grows-mentally-physically-and-economically.md

   chains we want to end the food deserts that plague Los Angeles.
 project_image: >-
   http://maker.good.is/s3/maker%252Fattachments%252Fproject_photos%252Fimages%252F23755%252Fdisplay%252FHydroponickids1.jpg=c570x385
-'In one to three sentences, please describe your proposal.': >- Our "Green Works Project" seeks to build on existing research that shows how nature and built environments directly affect human health and well-being.
-  Additionally, by creating local economic development and sustainable food chains we want to end the food deserts that plague Los Angeles.
 Where will you be working?:
   - County of Los Angeles
   - City of Los Angeles